Last Updated on March 27, 2022

-There’s exciting news for fans of British period dramas: Production is officially underway for Season 2 of “Sanditon” on PBS MASTERPIECE, and some terrific cast members have been added to the series.
+There’s exciting news for fans of British period dramas: Season 2 of “Sanditon” is coming soon to PBS MASTERPIECE, and we have a 2022 premiere date, along with a trailer of the new season.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.